diskoverdata/diskover-community/README.md

 <a href="https://youtu.be/InlfK8GQ-kM"><img align="left" width="400" src="https://img.youtube.com/vi/InlfK8GQ-kM/0.jpg" alt="gource video"></a>
 <a href="https://youtu.be/qKLJjZ0TMqA"><img width="400" src="https://img.youtube.com/vi/qKLJjZ0TMqA/0.jpg" alt="gource video"></a>

-## Become a Patron & support shedding light on data darkness

-If you are a fan of the project or you are using diskover and it's helping you save storage space, please consider supporting the project on [Patreon](https://www.patreon.com/shirosaidev) or [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CLF223XAS4W72).
-Thank you so much to all the fans and supporters!

 ## Enterprise vs community versions

 If you are a business and would like to inquire about diskover enterprise, please visit https://diskoverdata.com to learn more and to contact us.